gtorres/fluent-if-then-else/README.md

 >
 > `.EndIf()`

+A simple implementation example can be found [here](./examples) to see how the class extends `IFluentIf` and [here](./tests/examples) to see tests showing how it is used.

 ## Tasks

 The code is set up with tasks you can run from VS Code.
 The tasks have been made for use with Visual Studio Code just because that's the editor I used to develop.
 The tasks are simply meant to help simplify the development process; if you're just using the extensions as a user, you won't really care about them.